ImtiazVision/Java/Notes.md

 ### Constructor :

 **Constructor** : is used to create a class object.
 It is a particular method that describes the processes that are taken when a class instance is generated in the application.
 The name of a constructor must be the same as the name of its class.

+- **Default Constructor** : We define the default values for the class's data members.
+As a result, the constructor produces an object with the data members set to their default values.